All About Oxytocin: Practical Tips for Boosting Your Oxytocin Levels During Pregnancy, Birth and Postnatally

 Final Thoughts

-Oxytocin is AMAZING and boosting your oxytocin levels during pregnancy, birth, and the postnatal period can be simple yet transformative to your birth experience and postnatal recovery.
-Knowing how to boost your oxytocin levels during birth can make a huge difference to your birth and postnatal experience, from the warmth of skin-to-skin contact to the soothing scents of essential oils, I guide parents-to-be with nurturing and practical, life changing tools to help you feel confident and empowered for birth.
-I hope these tips have helped you.
+Oxytocin is AMAZING and boosting your oxytocin levels during pregnancy, birth and the postnatal period can be simple yet transformative to your birth experience and postnatal recovery.
+Knowing how to boost your oxytocin levels during birth can make a huge difference to your birth and postnatal experience, from the warmth of skin-to-skin contact to the soothing scents of essential oils.

 I'm Charlotte, Doula and Hypnobirthing Antenatal Teacher.
-I can support you to get informed and feel confident, relaxed and empowered for your baby's birth.
+I support you to get informed and feel confident, relaxed and empowered for your baby's birth.

 Charlotte x